wndxgroup/WNDXRubyMotion/README.md

 While I did get it all working, with much simpler code than I found in [other](https://github.com/caramdache/games) places, I do not consider this a "good" implementation of CoreData relationships.
-It is, however, simple and easy to understand, and understanding was my goal, so I can move on to the more complex issues, like laoding a huge dataset.
+It is, however, simple and easy to understand, and understanding was my goal, so I can move on to the more complex issues, like loading a huge dataset.